Vidal: Sephardim

-Although the surname lacks a Jewish origin and is not associated with Judaism within Spain, Álvarez and Izquierdo wrote that it being widespread among Jewish communities is "not surprising", given the general commonality of the name; they considered this specifically among the reasons that identifying Spanish Jewish names (rather than Spanish names taken by Jews) is difficult.
-Ballester, in discussion of Spanish surnames of Jews in the Kingdom of Valencia, came to the same conclusion but (though having acknowledged its general commonality in Valencia) suggested Vidal was among the "more characteristically [Jewish]" names and that there was historical association.
+Although the surname lacks a Jewish origin and is not associated with Judaism within Spain, Álvarez and Izquierdo wrote that it being widespread among Jewish communities is "not surprising", given the general commonality of the name; they considered the proliferation of Vidal specifically among the reasons why identifying Spanish Jewish names (rather than Spanish names taken by Jews) is difficult.
+Ballester, in discussion of Spanish surnames of Jews in the Kingdom of Valencia, came to the same conclusion but (while acknowledging its general commonality in Valencia) did suggest Vidal was among the "more characteristically [Jewish]" names and that there was historical association.

 Historically, the surname is among the 276 found in records of the Spanish Inquisition that were used to identify supposed Judaizers, those who promoted Jewish practice; this list mostly comprised the surnames of defendants tried before the Cremadissa in 1691, and so is neither an accurate reflection of Jews persecuted by the Inquisition nor of Jewish families of the time.
 Josep Maria Albaigès, also citing Mallorcan Xueta historian and writer of converso descent Miquel Forteza, noted that the names on the Inquisition list were "the most common in Catalonia and even in Spain", and that "this destroyed any fantasy about the existence of specifically Jewish surnames."
-Vidal did not appear in Albaigès' list of Jewish surnames; it was included in his list of surnames associated with Xuetes (Mallorcan conversos), though he compiled this list to demonstrate the fallacy of Jewish surnames of the time and the arbitrary nature of their segregation.
+Vidal did not appear in Albaigès' list of Jewish surnames; it was included in his list of surnames associated with Xuetes (Mallorcan conversos), which he compiled to demonstrate the fallacy of Jewish surnames of the time and thus the arbitrary nature of their discrimination and segregation.
 (Note: Albaigès introduced this list as being the exemplification of the fallacy; also on the list, for example, are García (comparable in commonality to English Smith), Ferrer (literally Smith), Domingo and Doménech (devoutly Christian names), and – among those noted as "especially segregated" – Piña.)